 There is currently a major medical need for several different severe pain conditions.
 For example, only about 50 percent of patients with neuropathic pain respond to existing treatments.
 Because of the risk of abuse, overdose and secondary injuries, doctors nowadays avoid prescribing opiates as first-line treatment for pain.
 Despite this treatment problem they are still frequently used, and therefore the need for new non-opiate treatments is great.

-Neuropathic pain affects a total of approximately 7-8 percent of the adult population.
+Approximately 7-8 percent of the adult population.

 The global market for neuropathic pain was valued at about USD 11 billion in 2020 and is expected to grow to USD 25 billion by 2027.